NickLarsonUVA/Project-3-Movie-Posters/README.md

 ## Dataset Establishment

-Our dataset consists of movie metadata and poster image data from The Movie Database (TMDB), downloaded from a pre-made Hugging Face dataset.
-Because of the massive 42-gigabyte footprint of our raw poster data, we will load this data into our scripts programmatically using the University of Virginia's high-performance computer, Rivanna.

-We map low-level visual features (colors, textures, composition) to high-level metadata using the `id` as the primary key.
-A minimum threshold on `vote_count` is applied to prevent movies with very few ratings from skewing the results.
-Furthermore, release date serves as a control variable to normalize shifting visual aesthetic trends over time.
+Our dataset consists of movie metadata and poster image data from The Movie Database (TMDB), downloaded from a pre-made Hugging Face dataset. **Instead of downloading the massive 42-gigabyte raw dataset all at once, we utilize Hugging Face's streaming API to dynamically pull data.** We map low-level visual features (colors, textures, composition) to high-level metadata using the `id` as the primary key. **To ensure data quality, we apply strict filtering during the collection phase, dropping any movies that lack genre tags or report $0 in box office revenue, ultimately capping our dataset at a representative sample of 10,000 movies.** Furthermore, release date serves as a control variable to normalize shifting visual aesthetic trends over time.

 ### Data Dictionary